What Is Hreflang? A Complete Guide

 • XML sitemaps -- useful for large sites where editing every page's HTML is impractical

 All three are supported by Google and Bing.
+See how to implement hreflang tags for step-by-step instructions on each method.

 Generate hreflang tags automatically